blue-build/cli/README.md

 ### Distrobox

 We package an `alpine` image with all the tools needed to run `bluebuild`.
 You can use `distrobox` to run the application without needing to install it on your machine.
-You can checkout this repo and run:
+You can clone this repo locally and run:

 ```bash
 distrobox assemble create